max3-2/pybudgetbook/README.md

 will get switched on reading.
 The switcher can be extended to other exceptions.

 ## More Information
+The following can be considered for advanced use or if something fails:
+### Data export
+Two options ToDo
 ### Good Scans / Images
 - Have your receipt as flat as possible against a darker background.
 - Images are scaled to 600dpi **assuming a basic receipt width of 75mm**.
 This